 May also be called: Infectious Myringitis

-Bullous myringitis is an infection of the tympanic membrane, otherwise known as
+Bullous myringitis is an infection of the tympanic membrane (the eardrum).
+Small

-the eardrum.
-Small fluid-filled blisters form on the eardrum and cause severe
+fluid-filled blisters form on the eardrum and cause severe pain.

 More children get bullous myringitis than adults.
-It is spread by the same viruses
+It's spread by the same viruses

 and bacteria that cause middle

-ear infections (otitis media), and so the two often appear together.
+ear infections (otitis media), so the two often happen together.